hikeventures/hikeventures.github.io/_posts/trips/2017-07-13-archipelago-national-park.markdown

 ## Turku to Pensar

-After I picked up Caj we cycled along the Archipelago route from Turku to Granvik where we were supposed to take our first ferry to the Pensar island,
+After I picked up Caj, we cycled along the Archipelago route from Turku to Granvik where we were supposed to take our first ferry to the Pensar island.

 <amp-img src="https://farm5.staticflickr.com/4235/35701907102_ededc5ef46_k.jpg" width="2048" height="1368" alt="Cycling Archipelago National Park" layout="responsive"></amp-img>

-On the way to Granvik we stopped at the Resturant Sattmark in Prainen where we had a fantastic lunch - Caj ordered ribs and a beer and I (Patrick) had a goat cheese salad.
+On the way to Granvik, we stopped at the Resturant Sattmark in Prainen where we had a fantastic lunch - Caj ordered ribs and beer, and I (Patrick) had a goat cheese salad.

 There was also a café, gift shop, and a guest pier at this location.
 However, since we had only 1 hour time we decided to focus more on our lunch.

 <amp-img src="https://farm5.staticflickr.com/4293/35701906842_de0b0eb6ac_k.jpg" width="2048" height="1368" alt="Archipelago National Park - Sattmark Parainen" layout="responsive"></amp-img>

 From Sattmark it was just another 8 km trip to the harbor in Granvik where the ferry transported us free of charge to Pensar.

-The ferry stopped on several other places on islands during the trip where people left and entered the ferry m/s Viken.
+The ferry stopped at several other places on islands during the trip where people left and entered the ferry m/s Viken.
 There was no possibility to buy coffee, tea or any refreshments on board but the ferry was also rather small.

 <amp-img src="https://farm5.staticflickr.com/4229/35894867095_ba3b2dfe21_o.jpg" width="2048" height="1387" alt="Granvik - Pensar Ferry - m/s Viken - Archipelago National Park" layout="responsive"></amp-img>

-Sailing was definitely a popular activity at that day as the sea was quite crowded with sailing boats.
+Sailing was a popular activity at that day as the sea was quite crowded with sailing boats.

 <amp-img src="https://farm5.staticflickr.com/4278/35739473231_6ea13b1564_k.jpg" width="2048" height="1368" alt="Granvik - Pensar m/s viken sailing boats" layout="responsive"></amp-img>

-Once we reached Pensar we cycled along an unpaved road until we reached Pensar Syd where we stayed over night.
+Once we reached Pensar, we cycled along an unpaved road until we reached Pensar Syd where we stayed over night.

 <amp-img src="https://farm5.staticflickr.com/4235/35031686504_9d2cd5f654_k.jpg" width="2048" height="1368" alt="Cycling Pensar - Archipelago National Park" layout="responsive"></amp-img>

-The balcony in front of our house.
+The balcony in front of our house ...
 This building was a gas station in former times.

 <amp-img src="https://farm5.staticflickr.com/4235/35701905862_090d1140cc_k.jpg" width="2048" height="1335" alt="Pensar Syd - Archipelago National Park" layout="responsive"></amp-img>